Splitting fields and general differential Galois theory: Ideals of tensor products

+Such ideals are precisely the locally closed points of the differential spectrum.
+In the terminology of Kolchin such algebras are called {\it constrained} (see~\cite{KL3}).

-To obtain more delicate results, we need to develop more delicate machinery.
-Our main target is theorem~\ref{atomic} but for a start we shall prove the following technical result.
+To obtain more delicate results we need a more subtle technique.
+The main purpose of this subsection is to prove theorem~\ref{atomic}.
+The following lemma contains all the main technique.

-\begin{lemma}[``splitting lemma''] Let $D$ be a differential integral domain, $A$ and $B$ are its differential subrings such that $D=A\cdot B$ and $B$ is differentially finitely generated.
-Then there are differentially finitely generated subring $C$ in $A$ and an element $s\in C\cdot B$ such that
+\begin{lemma}[``on splitting''] Suppose that $D$ is a differential $K$-algebra that is an integral domain, and $A$ and $B$ are differential $K$-subalgebras of $D$ such that $D=A\cdot B$ and $B$ is differentially finitely generated.
+Then there exist a differentially finitely generated $K$-subalgebra $C$ of $A$ and an element $s\in C\cdot B$ such that

 \end{lemma} \begin{proof}